 - An episode of Welcome To Paradox was about a facility where humans are raised by androids, and free humans from outside trying to free them.

 - "I Sing the Body Electric" is about children who were raised by a robotic "grandmother", and grow up to love her as such.
 It was later adapted by Ray Bradburynote into a short story using the same title as the episode.
 This was later remade into a TV movie named The Electric Grandmother

-- In "The Lateness of the Hour", a daughter rebels against her inventer father and his robotic servents who she finds so cold by informing her parents she's getting married.
+- In "The Lateness of the Hour", a daughter rebels against her inventor father and his robotic servants who she finds so cold by informing her parents she's getting married.
 At which point she realizes why there are no pictures of herself as a child.

 - Deconstructed in Star Trek: The Next Generation, where Data creates a robot daughter and attempts to raise her.
 She actually surpasses Data in her ability to simulate humans, such as using contractions and briefly experiencing fear.
 She ends up "dying" in the end, from irreparable damage to her "brain".